 Modelling advice on choosing a professional model portfolio photographer in London.

-Secondly, do not waste time with a portfolio photographer who does not have model agency credits from the big modelling agency names.
+Do not waste time with a portfolio photographer who does not have model agency credits from the big modelling agency names.
 The leading model agencies are very selective in terms of the photographers they work with, so if the photographer does not have a number of top modelling agency credentials then your model portfolio shoot is likely to be a waste of time and money as they would not be able to use any of the images in their model books.

 Your model portfolio is an essential tool for castings and your one chance to impress.